hellogit007/boctest/Readme.p703.md

-This time will start the P703 phase
+This time will start the P703 final